 Morphic Holding, Inc. (the "Company") was formed under the laws of the State of Delaware in August 2014.
-The Company is a biopharmaceutical company applying proprietary insights into integrin medicine to discover and develop first-in-class oral small molecule integrin therapeutics.
+The Company is a biopharmaceutical company applying proprietary insights into integrin medicine to discover and develop potentially first-in-class oral small molecule integrin therapeutics.
 Integrins are a validated target class with multiple approved drugs for the treatment of serious chronic diseases.
-Despite significant biopharmaceutical industry investment, no oral small molecule integrin therapies have been approved by the U.S. Food and Drug Administration.
-The Company has created the Morphic integrin technology platform, or MInT Platform, by leveraging its unique understanding of integrin structure and biology, to develop a pipeline of novel product candidates designed to achieve potency, high selectivity, and the pharmaceutical properties required for oral administration.
+Despite significant biopharmaceutical industry investment, to the Company's knowledge no oral small molecule integrin therapies have been approved by the U.S. Food and Drug Administration or any European regulatory authority.
+The Company has created the Morphic integrin technology platform, or MInT Platform, by leveraging its unique understanding of integrin structure and biology, to develop a pipeline of novel product candidates designed to achieve potency, high selectivity and the pharmaceutical properties required for oral administration.